OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-conditional-formatting.md

 await context.sync();
 ```

-## Multiple Formats and Priority
+## Multiple formats and priority

-Ranges can have multiple conditional formats affecting them.
+You can apply multiple conditional formats to a range.
 If the formats have conflicting elements, such as differing font colors, only one format applies that particular element.
 Precedence is defined by the `ConditionalFormat.priority` property.
 Priority is a number (equal to the index in the `ConditionalFormatCollection`) and can be set when creating the format.
-The smaller the priority value, the higher priority that format will have (a conflict between a priority-0 and a priority-1 resolves in favor of the 0).
+The lowerer the `priority` value, the higher the priority of the format is.

 The following example shows a conflicting font color choice between the two formats.
 Negative numbers will get a bold font, but NOT a red font, because priority goes to the format that gives them a blue font.